amorris-hillspire/apex-style-guide/index.md

         ...
     }

+Test method names should not include the word 'test' in them as this is repetitive.

 ##### 8.1.2.1 - SeeAllData

 The `@isTest(SeeAllData=true)` test setting should be avoided unless absolutely necessary.
 Part of writing safe, high quality tests is to ensure that your test data is unchanging.